Key facts about histamine intolerance

 Would you like to find out more about possible symptoms of a histamine intolerance?
 Or do you need more information about a low-histamine diet?
 Our health consultation advisors are happy to help you.

-What needs to be taken into account in terms of diet in the case of a histamine intolerance?
+What needs to be taken into account in terms of diet in the case of histamine intolerance?

 There are various factors that influence the level of histamine in food.
 Generally speaking, food that is brewed, fermented or ripens contains more histamine.
 These foods often contain alcohol, vinegar, yeast and bacteria.
 Here are a few examples of foods with especially high levels of histamine: